George Mason University Antonin Scalia Law School

 • Division: The Judicial Education Program

-The LEC’s Case Analysis Seminars are designed to illustrate the way economic concepts and principles are applied in litigation and judicial decisions.
-Over two days of classes, judge participants and our expert faculty jointly study over a dozen real legal cases and discuss the economic concepts contained in them, such as transaction costs and opportunity costs, accurate calculation of damages, asset valuation, and bargaining theory and the structuring of effective incentives.
+The LEC’s Case Analysis Seminars were designed to illustrate the way economic concepts and principles are applied in litigation and judicial decisions.
+Over two days of classes, judge participants and our expert faculty jointly studied over a dozen real legal cases and discussed the economic concepts contained in them, such as transaction costs and opportunity costs, accurate calculation of damages, asset valuation, and bargaining theory and the structuring of effective incentives.

 Discussion was guided by Judge Douglas Ginsburg, DC Circuit Court of Appeals and Dean Henry Butler of the Antonin Scalia Law School.